Air Serv Limited

-Air Serv Limited also Air Serv Uganda Limited, is a Ugandan based aviation company that offers air charter services to the countries of the African Great Lakes, aircraft maintenance and repairs, as well as humanitarian cargo deliveries in the region.
+Air Serv Limited also Air Serv Uganda Limited, is a Ugandan based aviation company, which offers air charter services to the countries of the African Great Lakes, aircraft maintenance and repairs, as well as humanitarian cargo deliveries in the region.
 Air Serv Limited is the for-profit subsidiary of the non-profit organisation Air Serv International.

 Location

 Air Serv Limited maintains headquarters at Hangar One, Entebbe Old Airport, in the town of Entebbe, Wakiso District, in the Central Region of Uganda.
 The geographical coordinates of the company headquarters are 0°02'44.0"N 32°27'19.0"E (Latitude:0.045556; Longitude:32.455278).

 Overview

 Over the last 25 years since its formation, Air Serv Limited has grown into a respectable air charter operator in Eastern Africa, with one of the region’s best aviation safety records.
-The company operates a fleet of five Cessna 208 Caravans, each with seating capacity for twelve passengers.
+The company operates a fleet of five Cessna 208 Caravans, each with a seating capacity for twelve passengers.
 The company is involved in humanitarian assistance programs in the region of the African Great Lakes.

 Air Serv Limited was established in 1995 to serve as a logistics and maintenance base for its American-based non-profit aviation owner, Air Serv International.
 Transporting aid workers, medicine, and other lifesaving cargo, Air Serv Limited offers a safe and affordable alternative to precarious land travel to and from remote locations.